LeoMuuuu/Era-Enigmas-A-Raylib-Slot-Game/README.md

 Source Code

-The slot.cpp file is in the src folder, feel free to use it, modify it or give any suggestions to write it smarter.
+The slot.cpp file is in the src folder, feel free to use it for fun, modify it or give any suggestions to make it smarter.
 You may need a raylib premake package to use this code.
 Please remember that there're open-source fonts and icons which only allow personal usage.